andrerferrer/dedemos/README.md

 ### ActiveStorage
 - [Attach a photo](https://github.com/andrerferrer/basic-photo-demo) - How to attach a file to a model in Rails.
 - [Attach PDF](https://github.com/andrerferrer/attach-pdf-demo) - How to implement some PDF attaching to your Rails app.

+### Tags
+- [Filter by Tags](https://github.com/andrerferrer/filter-by-tags-demo) - How to filter by tags.
+- [Create a model with tags](https://github.com/andrerferrer/model-with-tags-demo#goal) - How to create a model with tags
+- [Create several tags at once](https://github.com/andrerferrer/create-multiple-tags-demo#goal) - How to create several tags at once

 ### Others
 - [Create a Chat](https://github.com/andrerferrer/chat-demo) - How to create a chat in Rails 6.